 - Assault or abuse.

-A gash or laceration can take place anywhere on the body.
-They are external, and there are some common places where they occur, which include the face, arms and legs.
-The deep laceration can be serious if there is damage to the muscle or bone, and when the laceration is facial it can require extensive treatment to avoid disfigurement.
+Such a gash or laceration can take place anywhere on the body.
+These are external, and there are some common places where they most often occur, including the face, arms and legs.
+A deep laceration can be especially serious if there is damage to the muscle or bone.
+When the laceration is on the face, it can require extensive treatment to avoid disfigurement.

 Treatment For Cuts, Gashes, Wounds and Lacerations